GeyserMC/GeyserWiki/_docs/other/discord-bot-usage.md

 ## Rank Command

-You can give yourself 2 types of role on our discord "GeyserNews" & "Testers". you can use the command /rank "chosen rank"
+You can give yourself two types of roles on our discord, "GeyserNews" and "Testers".
+You can use the command `/rank "chosen rank"` to give one to yourself.

 ## Queue Command